course header LV-UAV-Guide | Metashape basic workflow

 Alignment

-The Align Images process is somehow exploitative.
-For a quick start it is a good practice to use the following settings:
+The Align Images process is somewhat explorative.
+For a quick start, it’s useful to apply the following recommended settings:

 picture